davidefavia/rock-paper-scissors-for-badasses/README.md

 $ gulp serve
 ```

-This task creates a folder named 'build' inside the project, it is removed and created when you run `serve`.
+This task creates a folder named `build` inside the project, it is removed and created when you run `serve`.
 If you open your browser at [http://localhost:12345](http://localhost:12345) you can play the game.

 If you need to make changes or fix bugs, just modify files inside `src` folder: every change is reflected inside `build` folder and the game is reloaded inside the browser.